suketk/veritalabs/intentional-technology.md

         alt_text: Challenge
       headline: Follow your Challenge
       content:
-        Every week, you follow your own challenge and share your insights with your Moai via a 15 minute questionnaire that you do on <em>your</em> schedule.
+        Every week, you follow a self-set challenge.
+You then share your insights with your Moai via a 15 minute guided check-in, done on <em>your</em> schedule.
         <br><br>
-        If you don't submit it every Sunday, your card is charged to charity (not us).
+        Your card is charged<sup>1</sup> to charity (not us) if you don't submit<sup>2</sup> all your check-ins.
 Skin in the game!
     col_3:
       image:
         image: '/uploads/healthy-lifestyle.png'
         alt_text: Healthy Lifestyle
       headline: Finish!
+      content:
+        Congratulations!
+In 30 days, you improved your life and gained the tools to sustain that progress.
+        <br><br>
-      content: You are now a changed person!
-Pay us what you think it was worth after the program ends and only if you see results.
+        Pay us what you think it was worth and only if you see results.
 We only make money if you succeed.
+    footnotes:
+      - 'It is free to join, but we need your card upon registration to enforce the stake (only if necessary).
+See the <a href="#faqs">FAQs</a>.'
+      - 'You are only required to submit the check-in, not succeed with your goals.
+See the <a href="#faqs">FAQs</a>.'
   - block: three-column-1
     slug: principles
     title:
       headline: Our Principles
     col_1:
-      headline: Aligned Incentives
-      content: We only make money if you succeed.
-There is no conflict of interest, unlike other business models (e.g ads, endorsements, affiliate links) that are rewarded by consumption, not action.
+      headline: Tighten the Feedback Loop
+      content: Writing is thinking.
+The check-ins prompt reflection on what worked and what didn’t.
+By articulating your learnings, you discover actionable advice for next week.
+This compounds over time.
     col_2:
       headline: Bias towards Action
       content: Content is deliberately sparse in the program.
 The emphasis is on execution, not education.
 Quality content is no longer the bottleneck - the lack of action is.
     col_3:
-      headline: Tighten the Feedback Loop
-      content: Writing is thinking.
-The check-ins force you to reflect on what worked and what didn’t.
-By articulating your learnings, you discover actionable advice for the next week.
-This yields compounding results over time.
+      headline: Aligned Incentives
+      content: We only make money if you succeed.
+There is no conflict of interest, unlike other business models (e.g ads, endorsements, affiliate links) that are rewarded by consumption, not action.
   - block: three-column-1
     slug: signup
     class: alt